Stuttgart, Arkansas: Transportation

 Stuttgart is located at the intersection of three north-south United States highways: US Highway 63 (US 63), US 79, and US 165.
 The city is also served by US 79 Business (US 79B), Highway 130 (AR 130), AR 146 Spur (AR 146S), and AR 276.

 The Stuttgart Municipal Airport is a general aviation airport located 8 mi north of the city in Prairie County.

 In popular culture

 The 1989 movie Rosalie Goes Shopping, directed by Percy Adlon and starring Marianne Sägebrecht, was set in Stuttgart.

-The city drew media attention during the sixth cycle of America's Next Top Model in the spring of 2006 when Stuttgart resident Furonda Brasfield was featured among the contestants.

-A tornado that struck Stuttgart on the evening of Mother's Day; May 10, 2008; was featured on the November 9, 2008 episode of Storm Chasers on the Discovery Channel.

 Some scenery in Stuttgart appears in the 2007 movie Shotgun Stories, starring Michael Shannon, directed by Jeff Nichols, which was also filmed in England, Arkansas and North Little Rock.

 Some scenery in Stuttgart also appears in the 2012 movie Mud starring Matthew McConaughey and Reese Witherspoon, and directed by Jeff Nichols.
 Mud was also filmed around DeWitt, Dumas, and Casscoe.